clelidm/MinCompSpin_Greedy/README.md

   - a `'0'` at the i-th index indicates that the i-th spin is not involved in the operator;
   - a `'1'` at the i-th index indicates that the i-th spin contributes to the operator.

   Spins must be ordered in the same order as in the original datafile, i.e. the i-th index from the left in the basis file corresponds to the i-th spin from the left in the datafile.
+The number $r$ of basis operators can be smaller than the original number $n$ of spin variables, in which case there will be a dimension reduction of the dataset after basis transformation. **The important thing is that the basis operators provided are independent (i.e. they form an independent set).
+You must make sure that this is the case, as the program won't check it** (see Ref.
+[1] for more information about this).

   See the example file `MNIST11.sorted_BestBasis_k4_Binary` which contains a basis with `n=121` basis operators, each encoded over the `n=121` original basis variables.
 Each operator corresponds to a new line.
 Note that the text appearing after the `n`-th columns is simply ignored by the function reading the basis.
 Similarly, empty lines or lines starting with characters other than `'0'` or `'1'` are ignored (see for example the line starting with `'#'`).